The exhibition Hutong Whispers is a steganographic catalogue of steganographic publishing projects camouflaged as a laundry line.

 BENJI™ is a speculative fiction that explores bio-information as a commodity and consequently envisions the prospects of genetic discrimination and the increasing personalisation of marketing... more

-An interactive poster printed in 3 different types of invisible inks each with different activation methods.
-Steganography is the art and science of hiding messages in plain sight and invisible... more
+An interactive poster printed in 3 different types of invisible inks to ensure better protection.
+Steganography is the art and science of hiding messages in plain sight and invisible inks are one... more